Interactive Slicer

 - Precision mode (

-Ctrl/Cmdwhile the pointer is over a slider) lets you make sub-degree or sub-index adjustments without typing numbers. - Hold
+Ctrl/Cmdwhile the pointer is over the Angle or Depth slider) lets you make fine-grained adjustments without typing numbers. - Hold

 Ctrl/Cmdwhile tapping arrow keys in the numeric boxes to keep the preview active. - The preview command already includes any